-Unless otherwise agreed, the employee must provide the company written notification no later than 1 April of whether the employee wishes to be included in a retirement scheme with days off for senior employees in the coming holiday year, and in which case, what proportion of the pension contribution the employee wishes to convert to pay.
-The employee shall also give notice of how many days off for senior employees the employee wishes to take in the coming holiday year.
-This choice is binding for the employee and will continue in subsequent calendar years.
-However, the employee may each year before 1 April inform the company if changes are requested for the coming holiday year.
+Unless otherwise agreed, the employee must provide the enterprise with written notification no later than in May (in 2020 no later than 1 June) of whether the employee wishes to be included in a retirement scheme with days off for senior employees in the coming holiday period, and in which case, what proportion of the pension contribution the employee wishes to convert to pay.
+The employee shall also give notice of how many days off for senior employees the employee wishes to take in the coming holiday period.
+This choice is binding for the employee and will continue in subsequent holiday periods.
+However, the employee may each year in May (in 2020 no later than 1 June) inform the enterprise if changes are requested for the coming holiday period.